rouzinho/RosInitCedar/README.md

 # A ROS Subscriber in Cedar
-This is a DFT plugin to integrate ROS inside Cedar.
+This is a DFT script to initialize ROS inside Cedar.

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/